-Lamb has a long history as a sacred food at this time of year and within Christian, Jew and pagan traditions, the lamb carries powerful symbolism.
+Lamb has a long history as a sacred food at this time of year and within Christian, Jewish and pagan traditions, the lamb carries powerful symbolism.
+This Kombucha vinegar marinade helps made the meal delicious and tender.

 After a long, hard winter in which access to fresh foods were limited, the ritual of slaughtering a Spring lamb was heralded not only as a first taste of fresh meat but also as a reminder of sacrifice and salvation.